Student Association Handbook

 SUO STUDENT ASSOCIATION DIRECTORY

-• A write up of what your Student Association is about and what members can expect
+• A write up about the purpose of your Student Association and what members can expect

-• Student Association logo (276 pixels wide by 172 pixels high png with a transparent or colour-filled background)
+• A logo (276 pixels wide by 172 pixels high png with a transparent or colour-filled background)

 • Email